cloudflare/cloudflare-docs/products/images/src/content/image-resizing/url-format.md

   - A comma-separated list of options such as `width`, `height`, and `quality`.

 - `<SOURCE-IMAGE>`
   - An absolute path on the origin server, or an absolute URL (starting with `https://` or `http://`), pointing to an image to resize.
 The path is not URL-encoded, so the resizing URL can be safely constructed by concatenating `/cdn-cgi/image/options` and the original image URL.
-Example: `/cdn-cgi/image/width=100/https://s3.example.com/bucket/image.png`.
+For example: `/cdn-cgi/image/width=100/https://s3.example.com/bucket/image.png`.

 </Definitions>